 The city was reinvigorated following the opening of the section of the highway from Ljig to Čačak.
 How much will the opening of the entire highway between Obrenovac and Čačak mean to you?

 – Completion of the route of the Ljig-Obrenovac section will certainly contribute to the even faster development of Čačak, but also Western Serbia as a whole.
-The announced upcoming completion of these works, as well as the positive experiences of companies building their facilities or already operating in Čačak, are certainly among the reasons why there is great interest and numerous potential new investors.
+The announced upcoming completion of these works, as well as the positive experiences of companies building their facilities or already operating in Čačak, are certainly among the reasons why there are great interest and numerous potential new investors.

 If we take into consideration the launch of works on the Preljina-Požega section, the announced construction of the Preljina-Pojate highway and the opening of Morava Airport, the position and importance of Čačak as a transport and economic hub of Serbia will be incalculably greater.
 This will all be to the great advantage of citizens and entrepreneurs.
 We will employ our fellow citizens, but we also expect a large number of young, educated and professional people from surrounding areas to come to our city and contribute to overall development.
 We also hope that some Čačak natives who have left the city will recognise reasons to return.